 The best way to ensure you don’t end up owning one is to have an independent vehicle check from the RAC or AA.

-Once a car has been repaired it will need to be re-registered and pass an MOT to ensure it is safe to drive.
+Once a car has been repaired it will need to be re-registered with the DVLA and pass an MOT to ensure it is safe to drive.
 You should check with the seller whether this has already been done or if they are selling it as a fixer-upper.

 It’s also worth considering the resale value as previously written-off vehicles tend to be worth much less, even after they’ve been repaired.